RSE-Sheffield/RSE-Sheffield.github.io/_posts/2026-01-30-github-organisations.md

 3. Restrict Creation: Set "Repository Creation" to Owners Only to prevent sprawl.
 4. Enforce 2FA: Check that "Require two-factor authentication" is active for all members.
 5. Protect Branches: Enable "Branch Protection" for your main or master branches.
-6. Plan for Output: Use the GitHub-to-ORDA integration to generate a DOI for your final release.

 # Getting help